theRookieCoder/bp_logger/DEVELOPING.md

   - The `Column`'s children consist of the following:
     - A `GoogleCircleUserAvatar` from `DriveHelper` with a height and width equal to the drawer width divided by 2.5 and padding of `10px`
     - The Google account's display name, enclosed in a `FittedBox` to allow the `Text` to scale down if needed and `headline4` text style
-    - The Google account's email address, with `headline6` text style
+    - The Google account's email address, also enclosed in a `FittedBox`, with `headline6` text style
 - The main buttons
   - These buttons are `ListTile`s with `Text` and a relevant `Icon`
   - There are 4 buttons as follows: